Forget watching share prices and buying single stocks. It’s time consuming, risky and there’s a better way.

 Why am I telling you this?
 When I purchased these stocks, I told myself I would buy and hold for 20+ years.
 But suddenly I was bitten by the stock traders bug and sold because I thought the market was overpriced and I was some kind of genius trader.
 My solid game plan was quickly overtaken by emotions.

-Some stocks have grossly outperformed and some have underperformed.
-Factor in trading and platform fees and you soon understand why picking single stocks is so difficult.
-Throw in the emotional urge to check share prices and the daily and now hopefully you can see why single stock portfolios are worrisome.
-Add financial advisor management fees and mistiming the market, now returns really start to fall behind.
+Throw in the emotional urge to check share prices daily and emotional buying and selling decisions, you can see why single stock portfolios are troublesome worrisome.
+Add financial advisor management fees and mistiming the market, now returns can really start to fall behind the indexes.

 So what is the alternative?